Selvam-DG/Machine_Learning_Techniques/README.md

 # Machine Learning and Algorithms
 ### Supervised Machine Learning
+- The Output / dependent variable is known from the data.
+Design the model with the dependent and independent variables.
 - Regression
 - Classification
 ### Unsupervised Machine Learning
+- The output variable is not included in the data.
+Data contain only the independent variables and design a model with that data. we can divide and group the data.
 - Clustering / Segmentation / Grouping
 - Recommendation Engine/ Market Basket Analysis
 ### Re-inforced Machine Learning